-- After you've configured your Orchid Fusion VMS properties and started the service, you should check the service status to verify Orchid Fusion VMS is running. - You will need to restart the service whenever a change has been made to the Orchid Fusion VMS configuration file. - The Monit Service Manager must be stopped before you can stop the Orchid Fusion VMS service.
+- After you've configured your Orchid Fusion VMS properties and started the service, you should check the service status to verify Orchid Fusion VMS is running. - The Monit Service Manager must be stopped before you can stop the Orchid Fusion VMS service.